 Staff and Affiliates

-In 1994 he joined Conflict Management Group (CMG) and worked with Professor Roger Fisher on several projects in the former Soviet Union.
-From 2001 through 2008 he was the Director of the Momentum Program: Leadership and Negotiation Culture Change in the Former Soviet Union (FSU).
-In his seventeen year career as a conflict management specialist, Mr. Martirosyan has been involved in the design and implementation of a series of successful strategic assistance projects in the complex ethno-political conflicts of Chechnya (Russian Federation), South Ossetia and Abkhazia (Georgia).
+Arthur G. Martirosyan is a Senior Consultant with the Bridgeway Group.
+In 1994, he joined Conflict Management Group (CMG) and worked with Professor Roger Fisher on several conflict management projects in the former Soviet Union and the Middle East.
+From 2001 through 2008, he was the Director of the Momentum Program: Leadership and Negotiation Culture Change in the Former Soviet Union (FSU).
+As a conflict management specialist, Arthur has been involved in the design and implementation of a series of successful strategic assistance projects in the complex ethno-political conflicts world-wide, Chechnya (Russian Federation), South Ossetia and Abkhazia (Georgia), Israel-Palestine, Iraq, Kosovo, Nigeria, Ethiopia, to name a few.
 In 1995-1999 as a Co-Director of the Network of Early Warning and Ethnological Monitoring of Conflict in the FSU, he authored analytical articles on the status of conflicts and negotiation processes in the Caucasus.

-Mr. Martirosyan has a MA in English Literature and Translation Techniques from St. Petersburg University in Russia, and MA in International Relations from Yale University, where his focus was on nationalism, conflict and transition to democracy.
-Currently, he is finishing his Ph.D. dissertation in political science at the Academy of Public Administration, Office of the President of the Russian Federation.
-He has functional native proficiency in Armenian and Russian, advanced professional proficiency in Georgian and limited working proficiency in German, French, Spanish and beginner’s level in Serbian, Ukrainian and Arabic.
+Arthur has an MA in English Literature and Translation Techniques from St. Petersburg University in Russia, and MA in International Relations from Yale University, where his focus was on nationalism, conflict, and transition to democracy.
+He has functional native proficiency in Armenian and Russian, advanced professional proficiency in German and limited working proficiency in Georgian, French, Spanish, Ukrainian, and beginner’s level in Serbian and Arabic.